stffrdhrn/stffrdhrn.github.io/_drafts/relocs.md

 section on relocations.
 In this article I will try to fill in those gaps.

 This will be an illustrated 3 part series covering
- - ELF Binaries and Relocation entries
+ - ELF Binaries and Relocation Entries
  - Thread Local Storage
  - How Relocations and Thread Local Store are implemented